 The capital market is a key segment of the financial market, serving as a channel for the transfer of funds from one entity to another.
-Capital market can be divided into two – a primary market, where companies issue stocks for the first time, and a secondary market that trades old or existing securities.
-These securities, termed capital market instruments, are bought and sold in exchanges for certain monetary consideration.
+The capital market can be divided into two – a primary market, where companies issue stocks for the first time, and a secondary market that trades old or existing securities.
+These securities, termed capital market instruments, are bought and sold in exchanges for certain monetary considerations.

 There are different kinds of instruments traded in the capital market, both primary and secondary, here is what you should know about these instruments.

-Capital market instruments are the certificates or documents that act as evidence of investment.
+Instruments of capital market are the certificates or documents that act as evidence of investment.
 There are a number of instruments traded in the capital market, here are the most common ones: